Perspective | D.C. is doing what it does best — taking sides. Team Will? Team Chris? How about Team Jada?

 It’s a complex moment that spoke to the changing roles of women and men, their partnership, the balance of power in relationships, race and the squiggly line between support and suffocation.

-In the moment, Rep. Ayanna Pressley (D-Mass) praised Will Smith with a tweet:
+In the moment, Rep. Ayanna Pressley (D-Mass.) praised Will Smith with a tweet:

 “#Alopecia nation stand up!
 Thank you #WillSmith Shout out to all the husbands who defend their wives in the face of daily ignorance and insults,” she wrote, with a picture of herself with her husband.
-“Women with baldies are for real men only only (sic).
-Boys need not apply.”
+“Women with baldies are for real men only … Boys need not apply.”

 Just-deleted tweet from Rep. Ayanna Pressley #Alopecia #WillSmith #mapoli #Oscars pic.twitter.com/fcupeGVOBX— emmaacp (@emmaacp) March 28, 2022